Virus restrictions tighten, disrupting daily life, worship

 “This is unacceptable, counterproductive and exactly the opposite of what we need to do to prevent #COVID19,” Illinois Sen. Tammy Duckworth tweeted.

 The U.S. has seen 61 deaths and more than 2,900 infections.
-In hard-hit Washington state, officials said the disease is straining the supply of protective gear available to medical providers despite shipments from the federal government.
+In hard-hit Washington state, officials said the disease is straining the supply of protective gear available to medical providers.

+Italy, the worst-hit European country, reported its biggest day-to-day increase in infections — 3,590 more cases in a 24-hour period — for a total of almost 24,747.

 “It’s not a wave.
 It’s a tsunami,” said Dr. Roberto Rona, in charge of intensive care at the Monza hospital.